 Courses of Study

 BI163f The Cellular Basis of Life An examination of cells as the fundamental unit of life.
 Aspects of evolutionary biology, cell biology, molecular biology, and genetics are discussed.
 A major objective is development of the intellectual tools to be able to ask and answer interesting biological questions.
 The objectives of the laboratory are to allow each student to design and conduct experiments, to analyze and present data, to write accurate scientific papers, and to critically evaluate the scientific literature.
+Lecture and laboratory.
 Four credit hours.
 N, Lb.
-Ahmad, Hannum, Martin, Peck
+Cota, Hannum, Martin

 [BI176] Exercise Physiology Listed as Biochemistry 176.
 Three credit hours.
 N, Lb.